davidegat/AIRCBot/README.md

 - **Auto-Join:** Enable or disable automatic channel joining upon connection.
 - **Enable AI Logging:** Option to log AI-assisted summaries of user interactions.

+### Customizing Configuration
+Options like the system prompt, summary prompt, logging directory, LLM endpoint, and other defaults are now managed via the `config.json` file.
+Modify `config.json` to update these values without changing the code.

 ---

 ## Usage